KenoKokoro/laravel-basetree/readme.md

 That should be it.

 ## Description
-Basic multilayer structure which is basically meant for RESTful APIs.
-Includes base classes which by their extending should allow working RESTful API endpoint for single resource.
+Basic multilayer structure which is basically meant for RESTful APIs and Web CRUD resources.
+Includes base classes which by their extending should allow working RESTful API endpoint and CRUD operations for single resource.
 It forces the code to be separated in business logic layer and data access layer, which results in much cleaner code.

 ## Includes
 1. Error handling just by extension of the `BaseTree\Exception\Handler.php`
-2. Base controller with required methods `BaseTree\Controller\RestfulJsonController.php`
+2. Base controllers with required methods

+    a.`BaseTree\Controller\RestfulJsonController.php` for RESTful APIs

+    b.`BaseTree\Controller\WebController.php` for web based CRUD operations

 3. Base resource which is basically a class dedicated for the business logic on given Model `BaseTree\Resources\BaseResource.php`
 4. Generic separated classes for http or json response.
-5. Basic Model which is used in every resource and data access layer `BaseTree\Models\Model.php`.
+5. Basic model interface which is used in every resource and data access layer `BaseTree\Models\BaseTreeModel.php`.
-Created models should extend this model.
+Created models should implement this model.
-6. Data access layer which wraps the models in separate repository for better structure and reusability of the already used database calls.
-Every repository have interface and implementation.
+6. Data access layer which wraps the models in separate repository for better structure and re-usability of the already used database calls.
+Every repository have own interface and implementation.
 7. Each database update is wrapped inside transaction, so if you don't receive your controllers response, and got an exception nothing will be persisted in the database.
-8. `DatabaseTestCase` which contains a lot of helpers for database testing.
+8. `DatabaseTestCase` which contains a lot of helpers for integration testing using the PHPUnit framework.

 ## Usage
 ### Requirements